BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 	3. Longest Common Prefix (Leetcode-14)
 	4. Reverse Vowels of a String (Leetcode-345)
 	5. Isomorphic Strings (Leetcode-205)
-	6. Reorganise String
+	6. Group Anagrams (Leetcode-49)
-	7. Group Anagrams
+	7. Reorganise String
 	8. Longest Palindromic Substring
 	9. Find the Index of the First Occurrence in a String
 	10. String to Integer (atoi)